figma.com

 Step 2:

-Submit this form to a banker in branch, coupled with supporting documentation such as proof of identity and assets.
+Submit this form to a banker in branch, with supporting documentation such as proof of identity and assets.

 Step 3: